bbinet/docker-hooked-git-workdir/README.md

-By default, hooked is configured to always trigger the `git-workdir.sh` command, but this can by customized by providing your own hooked config in `/config/hooked.cfg`.
+By default, hooked is configured to always trigger the `git-workdir.sh` command, but this can by customized by providing your own hooked config in `/etc/hooked/hooked.cfg`.

-If you want to checkout a private git repository, you can put your `id_rsa` ssh private key in the `/config` volume and provide a custom `git_ssh` script like the following:
+If you want to checkout a private git repository, you can add your `id_rsa` ssh private key in a volume and provide a custom `git_ssh` script like the
+following:

     $ cat /config/git_ssh
     #!/bin/bash